MrIee/poke-tab/README.md

 open the options pane.
 From there let your creativity run wild.

 ## What's next?
-Well now that all pokemon up to and including Gen 9 have been added, there are still tons of other features that i'd like to add...

-So next steps would be:
-- Add Shiny Charm (naturally it would increase the odds of a shiny appearing when adding pokemon to the page)
-- Add Pokeballs
-- Add beautiful pixel style backgrounds
+Wow!
+Now that ive completed so many features I wanted to add, I think one of the only things I desire at the moment is to add beautiful pixel style backgrounds (If I can ever find any...).

 ## Chrome Extension
 I have turned this project into a chrome extension.
 Check it out [here](https://chromewebstore.google.com/detail/poketab-pokemon-in-your-n/eboakcaphhgldoakdlkmdlnfemkmobab)